Preventing skin cancer

 What you need to know about skin cancer prevention — what it is, how to stay safe, and what is being done in NSW.

-The Cancer Institute NSW is helping to reduce skin cancer across NSW through campaigns promoting sun safety.
+The Cancer Institute NSW is helping to reduce skin cancer across NSW through campaigns and programs promoting sun safety.

 Why is this prevention program important?

-Skin cancers are easily prevented, the best way to stay safe is to follow five easy steps and be sun smart.
+Skin cancers are easily prevented, the best way to stay safe is to be prepared and follow five easy steps.

 What you need to know